-At Lifepath Wellness Dental, as a Chestermere Dentist, we are committed to focusing on your dental hygiene and overall oral health.
+At Lifepath Dental & Wellness, as Chestermere dentists, we are committed to focusing on your dental hygiene and overall oral health.
 This means decreasing inflammation in your mouth through periodontal dentistry.
-When you have active periodontal disease, the typical routines of home maintenance – including daily dental hygiene and teeth brushing – may not be effective enough, as those methods generally focus on areas of the tooth that are above the gum-line.
+When you have active periodontal disease, the typical routines of home maintenance, including daily dental hygiene and teeth brushing, may not be effective enough, as those methods generally focus on areas of the tooth that are above the gum line.

-But with regular scaling and root planing procedures, we can remove the build-up of plaque, tartar (calculus) and bacterial toxins (biofilms) from tooth surface below the gum line, which are the areas that general home care practices are unable to reach.
+However, with regular scaling and root planing procedures, we can remove the build-up of plaque, tartar (calculus), and bacterial toxins (biofilms) from the tooth surface below gum lineline, which are the areas that general homecare practices are unable to reach.

-At Lifepath Wellness Dental, we make sure that you are on a twice-per-year frequency of maintenance and/or preventative care schedule.
+At Lifepath Dental & Wellness, we make sure that you are on a twice-per-year frequency of maintenance and/or preventative care schedule.
 Some patients require more frequent visits depending on their own individual health needs.

 In order to find appointment times that fit with busy and active lifestyles, most of our clients pre-schedule their next visits with us.
-We remind our patients with either a phone call, a text message or e-mail when it is time for their next preventative care visit.
+We remind our patients with either a phone call, a text message, or an e-mail when it is time for their next preventative care visit.